Ryan-Wisniewski/PokedexUI/README.md

-#convert search by number to the name after searching by number
+## convert SearchHistory by number to the name after searching by number

+## Would like to put searchHistory in order by id

-#Just cache it.. (very slow) #Redo with redux. (for speed)
+## Just cache it.. (very slow) #Redo with redux. (for speed)

-#change "no known location" on a few that are found
+## change "no known location" on a few that are found

-#Take elements for Type and Color and extract the title into so it doesnt repeat
+## Take elements for Type and Color and extract the title into so it doesnt repeat

-#Create error handling to reroute pokemon out of range

-#Sometimes when searching the component rerenders with white space on right side

-#Would like to put searchHistory in order

-#Bug in the cache memory somewhere..Find and fix to remove the 35 from being loaded into the sessionstorage

-#Scrub the - out of pokemon
+## Scrub the - out of pokemon

+## typing a number out of range or pokemon is nul  will lead to a null page

+## was noticing a bug when very occasionally filter.map is undefined in gender

+## Shorten the Locations list for the few that have a bunch of location

+## add a 2 components for "more moves" and "more locations" to see all available

+## alola region pokemon dont have data for the /species/ endpoint

+# The Runtime is very slow -
+## TODO:
+## Extend the getImgURL.py to include all the data I need for all 807 pokemon
+## Instead of using a URL for the image grab the BLOB to cache directly to the App
+## Remove the large chain of api calls.
+Instead grab everything from the data obj pokeImg.json
+### Would save network bandwidth as well as increase performance for the over all App
+### TTL/TTR create a store with useContext, and explore useHistory further. (specifically history.goBack() looks interesting)